US travel industry leery of Trump effect

 Steve Haggerty, a global head of capital strategy, franchising and select service at Hyatt, said the industry mood was cautious, but he attributed that to anxiety about the economic cycle rather than politics.

-“There’s an underlying reservation about the duration of this cycle, knowing this is a cyclical business,” he told Agence France-Presse.
+“There’s an underlying reservation about the duration of this cycle, knowing this is a cyclical business,” he told AFP.
 Nobody knows what will change the cycle “and if the drop will be gradual or dramatic.”
-AFP

 Please follow our commenting guidelines.